Eliot Wong-Toi

 About

-Hi, I’m Eliot Wong-Toi, a PhD Candidate in Statistics at University of California, Irvine (UCI), advised by Stephan Mandt.
 I enjoy working at the intersection of statistical theory, machine learning, and applied data problems.
 My research centers on uncertainty quantification in regression and generative models, covering mean-variance regression, generative uncertainty, and conformal prediction.
 My work has been supported by a Hasso Plattner Institute Research Fellowship.

 During my PhD, I have applied statistical and machine learning methods across diverse domains, including:

-Before UCI, I received my BS in Mathematics–Computer Science (cum laude) from University of California, San Diego, where I worked in the Pulmonary Imaging Lab under Rui Carlos Pereira de Sá.
+Before UCI, I received my BS in Mathematics–Computer Science (cum laude) from the University of California, San Diego, where I worked in the Pulmonary Imaging Lab under Rui Carlos Pereira de Sá.
 There, I applied deep learning methods to medical imaging, developing tools to accelerate annotation and segmentation of imaging datasets.

 Education